Miscellaneous

 photo source: huffingtonpost.com

-For harvesting, the young shoots are left to grow for 2-3 years, then cut right at ground level.
-New shoots grow from the remaining root, which are then left for 2-3 years and cut again.
-The cut shoots are cleaned of the outer bark and then beaten into the ground until the cinnamon rolls fall off.
+For harvesting, the young shoots are left to grow for 2-3 years, after which they are cut right at ground level.
+New shoots grow from the remaining root, which are then left for 2-3 years and pruned again.
+The cut shoots are cleaned of the outer bark and then beaten on the ground until the cinnamon pieces, in the form of rolls, fall off.

 the miraculous cinnamon